givedirectly/Google-Partnership/README.md

 page](https://travis-ci.com/givedirectly/Google-Partnership).
 Runs are recorded to the [Cypress dashboard](https://www.cypress.io/dashboard/).

-* *[Optional]* Ask a collaborator to add you to the existing cypress dashboard for this project that tracks Travis CI runs.
-The dashboard also provides easy access to output files, footage of the test being run, etc.
+* *[Optional]* Ask a collaborator to add you to the existing cypress dashboard for this project.
+The dashboard tracks Travis CI runs and provides easy access to output files, footage of the test being run, etc.

 *  *[Optional]* If you are running on Linux and seeing issues with Chrome, or working on a Google internal machine, install  and use [Chromium](https://www.chromium.org) for tests.
 Install via the usual `apt-get`-style channels.
 This should be relatively straightforward on most systems, but is difficult/impossible on